-WASHINGTON (AP) — The government should reassess its safety approval of the Boeing 787 lithium ion batteries, the nation's top accident investigator said Thursday, casting doubt on whether the airliner's troubles can be quickly remedied.
+WASHINGTON (AP) — The government should reassess its safety approval of the Boeing 787's lithium ion batteries, the nation's top accident investigator said Thursday, casting doubt on whether the airliner's troubles can be remedied quickly.

-The National Transportation Safety Board is investigating last month's battery fire in a Japan Airlines 787 "Dreamliner" while it was parked in Boston.
-The results so far contradict some of the assumptions that were made about the battery's safety at the time the system won government approval, said the board's chairman, Deborah Hersman.
+But there also was new trouble for the plane Boeing has dubbed the "Dreamliner."
+The National Transportation Safety Board said the results so far of an investigation into last month's battery fire in a Japan Airlines 787 while it was parked at a Boston airport raise new questions about the safety certification of its batteries.
+An analysis of the origin of the fire contradicts some of the assumptions that were made about the battery's safety at the time the system won government approval, the board's chairwoman, Deborah Hersman, said.

 Boeing's testing also showed the batteries were likely to cause smoke in only 1 in 10 million flight hours, she said.
 But the Boston fire was followed nine days later by a smoking battery in an All Nippon Airways plane that made an emergency landing in Japan.
 The 787 fleet has recorded less than 100,000 flight hours, Hersman noted.

 The plane that caught fire in Boston was delivered to Japan Airlines less than three weeks before the fire and had recorded only 169 flight hours over 22 flights.

 "There have now been two battery events resulting in smoke less than two weeks apart on two different aircraft," Hersman said.
 "This investigation has demonstrated that a short circuit in a single cell can propagate to adjacent cells and result in smoke and fire.
 The assumptions used to certify the battery must be reconsidered."